Simranjeeet-Singh/streaming-data/README.md

 After successfully deploying the Lambda function, it can be invoked in two ways:

-- 1.**AWS Console**: Test the Lambda directly via the "Test" button.
+- **AWS Console**: Test the Lambda directly via the "Test" button.
-- 2.**API Gateway via CL**: Use the API Gateway URL output to send a POST request.
+- **API Gateway via CL**: Use the API Gateway URL output to send a POST request.

 ## Cleaning up